keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 }
 ~~~

-The constructor takes all the dependencies as you're use to, in this case a reference to ILogger, a CloudQueue, etc. After constructing this Entity, the Durable Framework can invoke instance methods such as `MessageReceived`, then, the fields are available as if they were input/outpunt bindings (but now as field on the object).
+The constructor takes all the dependencies as you're used to, in this case a reference to ILogger, a CloudQueue, etc. After constructing this Entity, the Durable Framework can invoke instance methods such as `MessageReceived`, then, the fields are available as if they were input/outpunt bindings (but now as field on the object).

 Now that we have a working entity, how can we keep track of the devices online/offline state?